Donald Trump’s Approval Rating Takes A Dive Amid Recession Worries And Negative Headlines

 The site FiveThirtyEight tracks all of the polling and maintains an overall average.
 It doesn’t look as if they’ve incorporated this new set of numbers yet, but other sets of data added already show a downward trend.

 President Trump is known for touting that he has led the country to a fantastic economy and he says that he has accomplished more than any other president.
-It would seem that this latest set of polling data showing Trump’s approval rating dipping signals that a majority of Americans don’t necessarily agree.
+It would seem that this latest set of polling data that shows Trump’s approval rating dipping signals that a majority of Americans don’t necessarily agree.